Samuel Umtiti: Barcelona defender tests positive for coronavirus

 He is asymptomatic and is self-isolating at home.

-Umtiti is the second player to test positive from Barcelona's squad away from their Champions League preparations after a player tested positive from Tuesday's round of testing.
+Umtiti is the second player to test positive during the build-up to Barcelona's 8-2 thrashing by Bayern Munich, both players who have tested positive are not in Lisbon.

 The players tested on Tuesday were: Pedri, Trincao, Matheus Fernandes, Jean-Clair Todibo, Moussa Wague, Carles Alena, Rafinha, Juan Miranda and Oriol Busquets.